drduh/YubiKey-Guide/README.md

 	> git config --global core.sshcommand 'plink -agent'

-You can then change your repository url to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by your YubiKey.
+You can then change the repository url to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by YubiKey.

 **Note** If you encounter the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.